 In this post, we’ll review the meanings of these three prefixes.
-For each prefix, we’ll also look at examples of these prefixes on the TOEFL, with tips on how to use prefixes to as clues to the definitions of TOEFL vocabulary words.
+For each prefix, we’ll also look at examples of these prefixes, with tips on how to use prefixes to as clues to the definitions of TOEFL vocabulary words.

 de- to get rid of something or reduce it to a smaller quantity

 You can know that de- means to lose something or a portion of something, so you may be able to guess that decompose means “to lose composition.”
-The organic matter must be rotting, then.
+The fruits and vegetables must be rotting, then.

 And here, you can correctly guess that deform means to lose one’s form or to have one’s form grow smaller.
-So the ice is losing its shape and shrinking as it melts.
+So the wax is losing its shape and becoming fluid as it melts.

 dis– the opposite of